pfmoore/pylaunch-old/README.md

 -------

 * This isn't very well tested yet.
 There *will* be bugs.
+* The launcher chooses the GUI script if the launcher name ends in "w", but doesn't check if it's actually the GUI version of the launcher.
+It's up to the user to use the right version, and name it appropriately.
 * Your script will see the launcher as ```sys.executable```.
 This is correct, but may confuse programs or libraries that assume that
   ```sys.executable``` is the Python interpreter.